MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ![Diagram showing the steps of stage 2](../media/securing-privileged-access/PAW_LP_Fig7.JPG)

-### 1. Require Windows Hello for Business and MFA for
+### 1. Require Windows Hello for Business and MFA

+Administrators can benefit from the ease of use associated with Windows Hello for Business.
+Admins can replace their complex passwords with strong two-factor authentication on their PCs.
+An attacker must have both the device and the biometric info or PIN, it’s much more difficult to gain access without the employee’s knowledge.
+More details about Windows Hello for Business and the path to roll out can be found in the article [Windows Hello for Business Overview](/windows/security/identity-protection/hello-for-business/hello-overview)

+Enable multi-factor authentication (MFA) for your administrator accounts in Azure AD using Azure MFA.
+At minimum enable the [baseline protection conditional access policy](/azure/active-directory/conditional-access/baseline-protection#require-mfa-for-admins) more information about Azure Multi-Factor Authentication can be found in the article [Deploy cloud-based Azure Multi-Factor Authentication](/azure/active-directory/authentication/howto-mfa-getstarted)

 ### 2. Deploy PAW to all privileged identity access account holders

-To separate internet risks from all privileged identity access accounts, continue with the PAW you started in stage 1 and implement dedicated workstations for all personnel with privileged access to identity systems.
-This maps to Phase 2 and 3 of the guidance published [here](http://Aka.ms/CyberPAW).
+Continuing the process of separating privileged accounts from threats found in email, web browsing, and other non-administrative tasks, implement dedicated Privileged Access Workstations (PAW) for all personnel with privileged access to your organization's information systems.
+Additional guidance for PAW deployment can be found in the article [Privileged Access Workstations](privileged-access-workstations.md#paw-phased-implementation).

-### 3. Time-bound privileges (no permanent administrators)
+### 3. Just in time privileges

 To lower the exposure time of privileges and increase visibility into their use, provide privileges just in time (JIT) using an appropriate solution such as the ones below:

-* For Active Directory Domain Services (AD DS), use Microsoft Identity Manager (MIM)'s [Privileged Access Manager (PAM)](https://technet.microsoft.com/library/mt150258.aspx) capability.
+* For Active Directory Domain Services (AD DS), use Microsoft Identity Manager (MIM)'s [Privileged Access Manager (PAM)](/microsoft-identity-manager/pam/privileged-identity-management-for-active-directory-domain-services) capability.
-* For Azure Active Directory, use [Azure AD Privileged Identity Management (PIM)](http://aka.ms/AzurePIM) capability.
+* For Azure Active Directory, use [Azure AD Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management/pim-deployment-plan) capability.

 ### 4. Enable Windows Defender Credential Guard

 Enabling Credential Guard helps to protect NTLM password hashes, Kerberos Ticket Granting Tickets, and credentials stored by applications as domain credentials.
 This capability helps to prevent credential theft attacks, such as Pass-the-Hash or Pass-The-Ticket.
+Information on how Credential Guard works and how to deploy can be found in the article [Protect derived domain credentials with Windows Defender Credential Guard](/windows/security/identity-protection/credential-guard/credential-guard)

 ### 5. Leaked credentials reporting

+"Every day, Microsoft analyzes over 6.5 trillion signals in order to identify emerging threats and protect customers" - [Microsoft By the Numbers](https://news.microsoft.com/bythenumbers/cyber-attacks)

-Enable Azure AD Identity Protection to report on and manually take action on users with leaked credentials.
+Put Microsoft Azure AD Identity Protection to work for your organization to report on and allow you to manually take action on users with leaked credentials.
+[Azure AD Identity Protection](/azure/active-directory/identity-protection/index) can be leveraged to help your organization protect cloud and hybrid environments from threats.

 ### 6. Azure ATP Lateral Movement Paths

 Ensure privileged access account holders are using their PAW for administration only so that a compromised non-privileged accounts cannot gain access to a privileged account via credential theft attacks, such as Pass-the-Hash or Pass-The-Ticket.
+[Azure ATP Lateral Movement Paths (LMPs)](/azure-advanced-threat-protection/use-case-lateral-movement-path) provides easy to understand reporting to identify where privileged accounts may be open to compromise.

 ## Phase 3: Continue to build defenses